mekanoe/nyanowire/README.md

 - **Wire Thickness** - 0-800, controls the size of the wireframe.
 - **Wire Intensity** - 0-20, controls brightness, emissivity, and opacity.
 - **Max Tri Size** - *I'm honestly unsure what this does at this time.*

+## TODO

+- Cutout
+- Unlit
+- More Examples